AthirsonSilva/google-cloud-integration/README.md

 - `Controller`: Handles incoming requests and maps them to the appropriate service methods
 - `Service`: Contains the business logic for managing files and sending notifications
 - `Repository`: Provides an abstraction for interacting with Google Cloud Storage
-- `Messaging`: Provides an abstraction for interacting with Google Cloud Messaging
 - `Entity`: Contains the entity classes for the application
 - `DTO`: Contains the DTO classes for the application
 - `Mapper`: Provides an abstraction for mapping between entity and DTO classes
 - `Exception`: Contains the exception classes for the application
-- `Configuration`: Contains the configuration classes for the application
-- `Util`: Contains utility classes for the application

 ## Database